-- 6 (105 ILCS 5/18-8.15) - Sec.
+- 6 (105 ILCS 5/18-8.15) - 7 Sec.
 18-8.15.
-Evidence-based funding for student success - 8 for the 2017-2018 and subsequent school years. - 9 (a) General provisions. - (1) The purpose of this Section is to ensure that, by 10 11 June 30, 2027 and beyond, this State has a kindergarten through grade 12 public education system with the capacity 12 to ensure the educational development of all persons to the 13 14 limits of their capacities in accordance with Section 1 of Article X of the Constitution of the State of Illinois.
-To 15 16 accomplish that objective, this Section creates a method of 17 funding public education that is evidence-based; is sufficient to ensure every student receives a meaningful 18 19 opportunity to learn irrespective of race, ethnicity, 20 sexual orientation, gender, or community-income level; and 21 is sustainable and predictable.
-When fully funded under 22 this Section, every school shall have the resources, based on what the evidence indicates is needed, to:
+Evidence-Based Funding for student success - 8 for the 2017-2018 and subsequent school years. - 9 (a) General provisions. - (1) The purpose of this Section is to ensure that, by 10 11 June 30, 2027 and beyond, this State has a kindergarten 12 through grade 12 public education system with the capacity to ensure the educational development of all persons to 13 14 the limits of their capacities in accordance with Section 1 of Article X of the Constitution of the State of 15 16 To accomplish that objective, this Section 17 creates a method of funding public education that is evidence-based; is sufficient to ensure every student 18 19 receives a meaningful opportunity to learn irrespective of ethnicity, sexual orientation, 20 gender, 21 level; is sustainable community-income and and 22 predictable.
+When fully funded under this Section, every school shall have the resources, based on what the evidence indicates is needed, to:

-(A) provide all students with a high quality education that offers the academic, enrichment, social and emotional support, technical, and career-focused programs that will allow them to become competitive workers, responsible parents, productive citizens of this State, and active members of our national democracy;

-- (B) ensure all students receive the education they need to graduate from high school with the skills required to pursue post-secondary education and training for a rewarding career; - (C) reduce, with a goal of eliminating, the achievement gap between at-risk and non-at-risk students by raising the performance of at-risk students and not by reducing standards; and - (D) ensure this State satisfies its obligation to assume the primary responsibility to fund public education and simultaneously relieve the disproportionate burden placed on local property taxes to fund schools. - (2) The evidence-based funding formula under this Section shall be applied to all Organizational Units in this State.
-The evidence-based funding formula outlined in this Act is based on the formula outlined in Senate Bill 1 of the 100th General Assembly, as passed by both legislative chambers.
-As further defined and described in this Section, there are 4 major components of the evidence-based funding model:
+- (A) provide all students with a high quality education that offers the academic, enrichment, social and emotional support, technical, and career-focused programs that will allow them to become competitive workers, responsible parents, productive citizens of this State, and active members of our national democracy; - (B) ensure all students receive the education they need to graduate from high school with the skills required to pursue post-secondary education and training for a rewarding career; - (C) reduce, with a goal of eliminating, the achievement gap between at-risk and non-at-risk students by raising the performance of at-risk students and not by reducing standards; and - (D) ensure this State satisfies its obligation to assume the primary responsibility to fund public education and simultaneously relieve the disproportionate burden placed on local property taxes to fund schools. - (2) The Evidence-Based Funding formula under this Section shall be applied to all Organizational Units in this State.
+The Evidence-Based Funding formula outlined in this Act is based on the formula outlined in Senate Bill 1 of the 100th General Assembly, as passed by both

-- (A) First, the model calculates a unique adequacy target for each Organizational Unit in this State that considers the costs to implement research-based activities, the unit's student demographics, and regional wage difference. - (B) Second, the model calculates each Organizational Unit's local capacity, or the amount each Organizational Unit is assumed to contribute towards its adequacy target from local resources. - (C) Third, the model calculates how much funding the State currently contributes to the Organizational Unit, and adds that to the unit's local capacity to determine the unit's overall current adequacy of funding. - (D) Finally, the model's distribution method allocates new State funding to those Organizational Units that are least well-funded, considering both local capacity and State funding, in relation to their adequacy target. - (3) An Organizational Unit receiving any funding under this Section may apply those funds to any fund so received for which that Organizational Unit is authorized to make expenditures by law. - (4) As used in this Section, the following terms shall
+- legislative chambers.
+As further defined and described in this Section, there are 4 major components of the Evidence-Based Funding model: - (A) First, the model calculates a unique Adequacy Target for each Organizational Unit in this State that considers the costs to implement research-based activities, the unit's student demographics, and regional wage differences. - (B) Second, the model calculates each Organizational Unit's Local Capacity, or the amount each Organizational Unit is assumed to contribute toward its Adequacy Target from local resources. - (C) Third, the model calculates how much funding the State currently contributes to the Organizational Unit and adds that to the unit's Local Capacity to determine the unit's overall current adequacy of funding. - (D) Finally, the model's distribution method allocates new State funding to those Organizational Units that are least well-funded, considering both Local Capacity and State funding, in relation to their Adequacy Target. - (3) An Organizational Unit receiving any funding under this Section may apply those funds to any fund so received for which that Organizational Unit is authorized to make expenditures by law.

-1 have the meanings ascribed in this paragraph (4):
+1 (4) As used in this Section, the following terms shall 2 have the meanings ascribed in this paragraph (4):